 - Heavy Fuel Oil (HFO): also known as ”bunker fuel’’, it is the most common type of fuel for passenger and cargo ferries.
 It is widely used due to its lower price compared to other types of clear fuel.
 However, it is the least environmentally friendly as its combustion emits higher volumes of toxic products such as sulfur, nitrogen and carbon oxides.

 - Marine Diesel Oil (MDO): unlike HFO, which is the residual of crude oil distillation, Marine Diesel Oil consists of distillates and a small amount of HFO.
 Simply put, it is much clearer and more eco-friendly than pure heavy-fuel oil.
 Moreover, MDO can have different sulfur amount levels.
 The most well-known is the low sulfur fuel oil (LSFO) with 0.10%-0.50% sulfur content.
 Unfortunately, it is more expensive than HFO and for that reason, it is not as common as the latter.

 As the problems of global warming and environmental pollution escalate, ferry companies are trying to come up with solutions and technologies that will make their fleets more sustainable.

 Which are the new eco-friendly fuels for ferries?

 Eco-friendly fuels that give off fewer greenhouse gases play a key role in reducing air pollution caused by ferry traveling.

-- Biofuels: One of the most prominent means of reducing the carbon footprint of ferries are biofuels like biodiesel.
-Biofuels derive from biological waste mainly of agriculture and depending on the type of biofuel used, CO2 emission can be reduced by 80-90%.
+- Biofuels: one of the most prominent means of reducing the carbon footprint of ferries is biofuels like biodiesel.
+Biofuels are derived from biological waste mainly from agriculture and depending on the type of biofuel used, CO2 emission can be reduced by 80-90%.